szabgab/codeandtalk.com/docs/EVENTS.md

 code_of_conduct:    URL to Code of Conduct
 accessibility:      URL to document about accessibility
 twitter:            handle         (don't include the @)
-hashtag:            hashtag,if not specified the handle will be used (don't include the #)
+hashtag:            hashtag, if not specified the handle will be used (don't include the #)
-facebook:
+facebook:           include entire URL
 youtube:            Once the event is over, the YouTube playlist of its videos.

 diversitytickets        The id number from https://diversitytickets.org/
                         alternatively:
 diversitytickets_url    URL describing the diversity option on the conf site diversitytickets_text   Optional text for the above URL